Willis Augustus Lee: Early life

-Following graduation, Lee joined the academy's rifle team twice.
-He was assigned to the battleship Idaho from October 1908 to May 1909, before returning to the naval academy and re-joining the rifle team.
+Following graduation, Lee joined the academy's rifle team three times.
+First, during his final summer training stint on the USS Nevada he was called back to Annapolis to participate on the rifle team.
+He was assigned to the battleship Idaho from October 1908 to May 1909, before returning to the naval academy and rejoining the rifle team.
 From November 1909 until May 1910, Lee served aboard the protected cruiser New Orleans, and then transferred to the gunboat Helena.
-Upon being detached back to the United States, Lee re-joined the Academy shooting team a third time.
+Upon being detached back to the United States, Lee re-joined the academy shooting team a third time.
 In July 1913, Lee re-joined Idaho, and in April 1914 he transferred to the battleship New Hampshire to participate in the occupation of Veracruz.

 During World War I, Lee served on the destroyers O'Brien and Lea.

 1920 Olympics

 Lee participated in 14 events at the 1920 Summer Olympics in Antwerp.
 He won 7 medals (5 gold, 1 silver, and 1 bronze), all in team events.
 His teammates for the various events were Dennis Fenton, Lawrence Nuesslein, Arthur Rothrock, Oliver Schriver, Morris Fisher, Carl Osburn, Lloyd Spooner, and Joseph Jackson.

 Lee and Spooner ended the 1920 Olympics with 7 medals each, the most anyone had ever received in a single year's games.
 Boris Shakhlin was the next person to reach 7, in 1960.
 It would not be until Alexander Dityatin in the 1980 games that anyone would beat the record.